paulosjd/airgql/README.md

-Source code for a Pyramid application created for testing purposes in the development of separate Python packages.
+Source code for a prototype API which supports GraphQL operations as well as REST.
+It is written in Python and libraries used include Pyramid and graphene-sqlalchemy.
+Schema revolves around hourly recorded measurements taken sites within an automated air pollution monitoring network.

+# todo add equivalent REST endpoints

-In the env.py file that get after run alembic -c development.ini init alembic, update like:
+For database setup, run alembic -c development.ini init alembic In the env.py file that get after , update like:

 # add your model's MetaData object here
 # for 'autogenerate' support